itwithlyam/Evaluate/readme.md

 # Evaluate
-_A hybrid programming language that was "bodged" together.
+_A hybrid programming language.
 It can both compile and interpret._

 **We use Jira to track bugs and new features, so in some commits and branches there will be a Jira issue ID.**